ArunaStorage/documentation/docs/get_started/basic_usage/07_How-To-Objects.md

 ## Initialize Object

 The first step is to initialize an Object.
-This creates an Object in the AOS with a status of _Initializing_ which marks it as a _Staging Object_.
+This creates an Object in Aruna with a status of _Initializing_ which marks it as a _Staging Object_.
 As long as an Object is in the staging area data can be uploaded to it.

 ???
 Tip "Hash validation"